AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 ## Reading a File By Line with Custom Delimiter
 Read a file line by line by using [_getline()_](https://www.javatpoint.com/cpp-getline) with a string datatype.
-If you provide a [delimiter](https://searchoracle.techtarget.com/definition/delimiter) as a third argument to _getline()_ (after the file to read from and the string to store the data in), then _getline()_ will read up to the given delimiter instead of a newline ('\n') like it normally does. <br />
+If you provide a [delimiter](https://searchoracle.techtarget.com/definition/delimiter) (a character) as a third argument to _getline()_ (after the file to read from and the string to store the data in), then _getline()_ will read up to the given delimiter instead of a newline ('\n') like it normally does. <br />

 Don't forget that _getline()_ does not include the delimiter it stops at in the data it returns.